 A student suspended for disciplinary reasons may be considered for readmission at the end of the suspension by making an appointment with the Vice President of Student Affairs.

-A student must seek readmission to the college, and fulfill all admission and current program of study requirements, in any instance where the student has withdrawn or been withdrawn from the college, or if the student fails to register for classes for a period of two (2) consecutive academic semesters from the date of the last application.
+A student must seek readmission to the College, and fulfill all admission and current program of study requirements, in any instance where the student has withdrawn or been withdrawn from the College, or if the student fails to register for classes for a period of two (2) consecutive academic semesters from the date of the last application.

 Readmission to a program will be granted on a space-available basis within the appropriate course sequence.
 A student will be required to complete the curriculum requirements in place at the time of re-enrollment.

-Due to the rapid change in technology, certain courses previously taken at STC may fall under a 60 month limitation.
+Due to the rapid change in technology, certain courses previously taken at STC may fall under a 60-month limitation.

 Readmission to the Dental Hygiene Program

-Readmission to the Clinical Laboratory Technology Program
+Readmission to the Medical Laboratory Technology Program

 Readmission to the Practical Nursing Program